kengardiner/SpringProfessionalStudyNotes/Spring Cert - 1. Container Dependency IOC.md

 9. If your bean implements the InitializingBean interface, Spring calls its afterPropertiesSet() method to initialize any process or loading resource for your application.
 There are other methods to achieve this step, for example, you can use the init-method of the <bean> tag, the initMethod attribute of the @Bean annotation, and JSR 250's @PostConstruct annotation.
 10. BeanPostProcessor is an interface, and spring allows you to implement it with your bean.
 It modifies the instance of the bean after the initializer is invoked in the spring bean container by calling its postProcessAfterInitialization().
 11. Now your bean is ready to use in the step, and your application can access this bean by using the getBean() method of the application context.
 Your beans remain live in the application context until it is closed by calling the close() method of the application context.
-12. If your bean implements the DisposibleBean interface, Spring calls its destroy() method to destroy any process or clean up the resources of your application.
+12. If your bean implements the DisposableBean interface, Spring calls its destroy() method to destroy any process or clean up the resources of your application.
 There are other methods to achieve this step-for example, you can use the destroy-method of the <bean> tag, the destroyMethod attribute of the @Bean annotation, and JSR 250's @PreDestroy annotation.

 ## How do you create an ApplicationContext in an integration test?